 Obviously, none of those are the U.S.-based airlines, but these partners could come in handy for international trips, and some even offer potential savings on domestic flights.
 For example, Air France’s Flying Blue program often has great redemption rates on U.S. Delta flights, and Air Canada Aeroplan miles can save you points on United flights.

-200,000 miles (really 300,000, since you’ll earn 100,000 from your spending alone if you charge $50,000 to the card) is a lucrative sign-up offer if you have enough business expenses to earn it, and that’s especially true if you make the most of your airline transfers.
-The Points Guy values Spark/Venture miles at 1.4 cents each for this very reason (meaning 200,000 miles would be worth about $2,800), ben even if you only use the dead-simple Purchase Eraser feature, the bonus would be worth $2,000.
+The Spark Miles’ 50,000 points welcome offer can take you a lot of places, and that’s especially true if you make the most of your airline transfers.
+The Points Guy values Spark/Venture miles at 1.4 cents each for this very reason (meaning 50,000 miles would be worth about $700), but even if you only use the dead-simple Purchase Eraser feature, the bonus would be worth $500.

 It’s definitely not the right card for every person, or even for every business, but with a solid suite of perks like 2x miles on every purchase, primary rental car insurance, the Spark Miles for Business is a versatile, affordable option.